ahuggel/SwissRailwayClock/docs/README.md

 - Toggle items have a default value set in the local variable `defaults` in `Config.initialize()`.

 In `resources*/strings/strings.xml`
-- Add string resources for the new symbols, which become the setting and option labels in the menu.
+- Add string resources for the new symbols (they become the setting and option labels in the menu).

 In `source-*/Settings.mc`
 - Add a menu item for the new setting to the menu in `SettingsView.buildMenu()`.
 Use `SettingsView.addToggleMenuItem()` for toggle items and `SettingsView.addMenuItem()` for simple list items (without an icon);